FIF’s activity and SDGs

 Since its foundation in 2006, FIF has made social contributions through cooperating with various stakeholders.
 FIF aims to contribute towards SDGs, a set of shared goals by the international society, through different activities utilizing the knowhow and networks accumulated over the years.

-By promoting activities towards four of the 17 goals and related targets, FIF has been contributing to the achievement of SDGs goals.
+By promoting activities towards five of the 17 goals and related targets, FIF has been contributing to the achievement of SDGs goals.

 What is SDGs?